-- signs of a possible serious liver problem, such as nausea, vomiting, loss of appetite, feeling generally unwell, fever, itching, yellowing of the skin and/or eyes, dark urine - abdominal pain, traces of blood in your stools, or if your stools are dark in colour.
-This may because you have increased bleeding, possibly in the gastric tract (gastrointestinal bleeding).
-You may also feel weakness, dizziness and experience nausea and/or vomiting - seeing or hearing things (hallucinations)
+- signs of a possible serious liver problem, - such as nausea, vomiting, loss of appetite, feeling generally unwell, fever, itching, yellowing of the skin and/or eyes, dark urine - high pressure in the eye (glaucoma) - feeling tired, weak or confused and having achy, stiff or uncoordinated muscles.
+This may be because you have low sodium levels in the blood (hyponatraemia or syndrome of inappropriate antidiuretic hormone) - abdominal pain, traces of blood in your stools, or if your stools are dark in colour. - This may because you have increased bleeding, possibly in the gastric tract (gastrointestinal bleeding).
+You may also feel weakness, dizziness and experience nausea and/or vomitting - seeing or hearing things (hallucinations) - dizziness or fainting when you stand up, especially from a lying or sitting position - uncontrollable movements